onino-js/NEAT/documentation/neat-implementation.md

 ```
 Object: ConnexionGene
 properties:
     - One identificator of a node gene for its input (can be an id or the node gene object itself)
     - One identificator of a node gene for its input (can be an id or the node gene object itself)
     - A Number representing the weight of the connexion
     - A boolean representing wether or not the connexion is activated
     - A Number representing the innovation number which will be used to perform crossovers between individuals of the same species.
 ```

 Also we need to define a function that tells us wether or not two Nodes can be connected:

 ```
-Method: Can Nodes connect to each other ?
+Function: Can Nodes connect to each other ?
 Parameters: Node 1, Node 2
 returns: yes or not
 ```